Coffee Talk Tokyo Characters and Story Guide

 The publicly named Coffee Talk Tokyo characters currently include Kenji, Vin, and Ayame.
 Official descriptions are already strong enough to tell readers why these characters matter.
 Kenji is a traditional kappa salaryman trying to find meaning after retirement.
 Vin is the barista's assistant, carrying a fractured past and the consequences of a prior disaster.
 Ayame is a cheerful but recently deceased It girl trying to understand her new afterlife.
 That is already more specific than a generic "new cast in Tokyo" summary, and it gives the story guide a real foundation.

-This is a pre-release guide set.
+This is a launch-eve guide set.
 It uses Steam, Chorus Worldwide pages, PlayStation Store details, official trailers, and official Steam news posts.
-Complete drink lists, final branching outcomes, full achievement conditions, and full route maps need hands-on verification after release.
+Complete drink lists, final branching outcomes, full achievement conditions, demo save transfer, and full route maps need hands-on verification after release.

 | Character topic | Current answer | Verification status |